ssec/sift/doc/source/INSTALLATION-mtgsift.rst

 To get MTG-SIFT in a Conda environment you can choose from two packages.

-The fist one - *mtgsift* - installs the software ready to be run.
+The first one - *mtgsift* - installs the software ready to be run.
 It is intended for "end" users of the software who are not interested in developing it.